IonQ: Leadership

-Peter Chapman served as Chief Executive Officer of IonQ from May 2019 until February 2025.
+Peter Chapman was CEO of IonQ from May 2019 until February 2025.

 Before joining IonQ, he was an engineering director at Amazon, overseeing a 260-person team responsible for the “delivery experience” for Amazon Prime.
 Chapman guided IonQ through its transition from a private research-driven company to a publicly traded quantum computing firm, following its 2021 merger with dMY Technology Group III.
-He served as Executive Chair after stepping down as CEO in 2025 before stepping down from that role in the summer of 2025.
+He was Executive Chair after stepping down as CEO in 2025 before stepping down from that role in the summer of 2025.